Forecast-it/handbook/side-jobs.md

 We're not talking about [Dolly Parton](https://en.wikipedia.org/wiki/9_to_5_(Dolly_Parton_song)) here.
 We're talking about working other professional, paid jobs outside of your work at Forecast.
 It’s not a black and white topic.
 There are one-time gigs, other pursuits, or opportunities that help you grow and make life interesting.
 We want to support that.
 But we want to make sure professional endeavors outside of Forecast don’t create conflicts of interest or affect your time, dedication, or performance at Forecast.
 So it’s a delicate balance.

-With that in mind, here are some examples of what we’d consider OK and what we would consider a conflict of interest and not OK:
+With that in mind, here are some examples of what we’d consider OK and what we would consider a conflict of interest and not ok:

-## This is in general considered OK, but ask if in doubt!
+## This is in general considered ok, but ask if in doubt!

 1. An occasional side gig, free or paid, for someone you know.
 For example, if you want to work on a friend’s website, or a design or writing project for something you’re involved with, that’s fine.